List of EastEnders characters introduced in 1985: Hannah Carpenter

+Dot Cotton

-Dot CottonDorothy "Dot" Branning (also Cotton), played by June Brown, is the mother of original character Nick Cotton (John Altman).
+Dorothy "Dot" Branning (also Cotton), played by June Brown, is the mother of original character Nick Cotton (John Altman).
 In a special episode entitled "Dot's Story" (2003), a young Dot is played by Tallulah Pitt-Brown in flashbacks.
 Dot first appears in EastEnders in July 1985, and worked as a launderette assistant for most of that time along with original character Pauline Fowler (Wendy Richard).
 Dot moved away with her son and his family in 1993.
 In reality, Brown left the show in 1993, unhappy with the development of her character.
 Brown returned to the role in April 1997, and on 28 April 2017, Dot overtook Pat Butcher (Pam St Clement) as the second-longest-serving character in EastEnders, surpassed only by original character Ian Beale.

 In April 2012, Brown took a six-month break from the show to write her memoirs.
 Dot temporarily departed on 18 May 2012.
 She returned on 14 January 2013.
 In February 2015, Dot began appearing less frequently due to Brown gradually losing her eyesight; this aspect of her life was written into her character the following year.
 In February 2020, Brown announced that her appearance in the previous month would be the character's last, as she was dissatisfied with the storylines being given to her.
-Following Brown's death on 3 April 2022, the character’s off screen death was announced in the Queen Vic on 1 December 2022, following the character’s death the previous night.
+Following Brown's death on 3 April 2022, the character's off screen death was announced in the Queen Vic on 1 December 2022, following the character's death the previous night.

+Ernie Mears

-Ernie MearsErnie Mears, portrayed by Ken Wynne, wooed Ethel Skinner (Gretchen Franklin) during the Second World War but after she married his good friend William Skinner (Ian Brimble), he disappeared from their lives.
+Ernie Mears, portrayed by Ken Wynne, wooed Ethel Skinner (Gretchen Franklin) during the Second World War but after she married his good friend William Skinner (Ian Brimble), he disappeared from their lives.
 Many years later, Ernie confesses to Ethel that he fled because he feared that he would either go insane being around an unobtainable Ethel, or that they would do something to hurt William if their association had continued.

 When Ian Beale (Adam Woodyatt) becomes interested in learning to box in July 1985, Ethel joins him on his first trip to the gym, as boxing is her favourite sport.
 Ian's boxing coach, a retired light heavyweight champion, turns out to be Ernie, who at first thinks Ethel was Ian's mother.

 Upon learning that it is Ethel and that she is now widowed, Ernie asks her on a date and a few weeks later asks her to marry him.
 However, the offer is conditional.
 Ernie is allergic to dogs and Willy the pug, Ethel's constant companion for the past 9 years, would have to go.
 Ethel seriously considers Ernie's offer but gently declines, after which Ernie departs broken hearted again.
 His last appearance is on 15 August 1985.